Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 [![Click to open Demo web application](http://i.imgur.com/XGSswoh.png?1)](/projects/papa-carlo/demo/)

-In this post I would like to explain why having incremental compiler is important for the browser based IDEs and text editors.
+In this post I would like to explain why having an incremental compiler is important for the browser based IDEs and text editors.

-To understand what incremental compiler is, please take a look at the [Demo web application](/projects/papa-carlo/demo/) I have published a few days ago.
+To understand what an incremental compiler is, please take a look at the [Demo web application](/projects/papa-carlo/demo/) I have published a few days ago.

 ### Web IDE

-These days popularity of the text editors made completely on top of web technologies is growing fast.
+These days popularity of text editors made completely on top of web technologies is growing fast.
 Probably, you have heard about such products as Cloud9, Koding or even Atom.io from GitHub released recently.
 Tens if not hundreds of new instances entering the stage.